TianchengLiRed/GDIM32-Final/README.md

 I implemented different dialogue for the boss across various states using if statements.

-I  rewrote and integrated the logic for various interactive objects.
+I  rewrote and integrated the logic for various interactive objects.Add task-related synchronization logic to OnInteract().Furthermore, I wrote and rewrote the unique interaction logic for various objects on OnInteract().For example, Boss.cs, Coworker.ce, Computer.cs and Note.cs.

+I created all the Dialogue ScriptableObjects, as well as all the text content.

 ### Integration
 Overall, during the finalization phase, I created a new scene from scratch.
 I overhauled and interconnected nearly all of the scripts, fixed potential bugs, and streamlined cumbersome code logic to ensure the game functions correctly; ultimately, I completed the entire game flow within this new scene.